Pinatic/Fine-Bakery/Graph_Egg_Replacement/Scoring the graph embedings_README.md

 ### Step 2: Calculate Euclidean Distances

-The second script (`scoring the graph embedings.py`) calculates the Euclidean distances between ingredient embeddings and saves the results to a file.
+The second script (`calculate_and_save_euclidean_distance`) calculates the Euclidean distances between ingredient embeddings and saves the results to a file.
 Follow these steps:

 1. Place your ingredient embedding file (in pickle format, `*.pkl`) in the specified location.
 2. Update the path to your ingredient embedding file in the script.